nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 !!! warning
 	* Release candidate builds are only recommended for use on the beta network
-	* The fastest and most recommended method of installation is through [Docker](#running-a-beta-node)
-	* Binaries and other details can be found at: https://beta.nano.org/

 ## Running a beta node